TiNredmc/AlexMod/README.md

 # Project AlexMod
 AlexMod : Custom firmware for AlexMos SimpleBGC Expansion board
-Using SPWM for Open loop BLDC motor position controlling.
+Using THSPWM for Open loop BLDC motor position and speed controlling.

 How it works ?
 =